fujitsu/xbyak_aarch64/README.md

 Inherit `Xbyak::CodeGenerator` class and make the class method.
 Make an instance of the class and get the function pointer by calling `getCode()` and call it.
-The following example 1) generates a JIT-ed function which simply adds two integer values passed as arguments and return result as an integer value, and 2) call the function.
+The following example 1) generates a JIT-ed function which simply adds two integer values passed as arguments and returns an integer value as a result, and 2) calls the function.
 This example outputs "7" to STDOUT.

 compile options:
 - `-I <xbyak_aarch64 dir>/xbyak_aarch64`.